domcloud/domcloud/README.md

 + **FTP** to access files using an FTP application (such as FileZilla Client or WinScpy).
 + **Database** for database access using MySQL or PostgreSQL applications.
 You can also use the online editor PhpMyAdmin or PhpPgAdmin.
 + **SSH** for terminal access using SSH applications (such as OpenSSH Client or PuTTY) or SSH Online (using Web SSH).

+### Is there any requirements need to considered when purchasing domain?

+As with usual terms when you bought a domain, you need to provide a public information of your contact info or whoever is accountable with.
+This includes name, email, phone number and physical address.
+This is required in comply with WHOIS requirements that basically enforced during purchasing domains.

+For security reason your login email address will always be send as the owner of the domain.
+Because of this, you must make sure that your login email is active, as you need it later for confirming your email address as the owner for the first time.

+During confirming your email for domain purchase, if you've been asked for Indonesian Citizen Number (NIK) along the way, you can leave it empty.

+If you're not feeling safe purchasing domain from here, feel free to buy it from somewhere else instead.

+### How to point a custom domain here?

+You can add an CNAME record of your domain to `sga.domcloud.id` or `nyc.domcloud.id` (depending which server you're choosing).

+### Can I change a server location of existing Hosting?

+No, you can't do that.
+You have to manually migrate things using Webmin portal.

 ### What is the Deployment Feature?